 Submissions are accepted beginning in January each year.
-Submissions opened January 19, 2021, and the deadline for nominating books published in 2020 is April 19, 2021.
+Submissions for the 2022 NTA awards cycle opened on January 18, 2022, and will close April 18, 2022.

 Publishers are invited to submit translated works of poetry or prose published in the previous calendar year.
 Hybrid works and drama are welcome, and may be submitted to either category as determined appropriate by the publisher.

 - ALTA only accepts submissions from publishers for this award

 - translated from any language into English

 - Must be a book-length work of literature (poetry, fiction, drama, literary nonfiction, graphic novels, and hybrid works are accepted)

 - published in English translation anywhere in the world in the previous calendar year by a single translator based anywhere in the world, or by a team of up to (but not exceeding) four collaborative translators based anywhere in the world

 For books chosen by the judges as finalists, publishers will be asked to provide the original-language text; any finalist for which no original-language text is provided will be excluded from further consideration.

 The NTA is governed by the policies and procedures set forth by the board of ALTA.
 Click the link to learn more about the judging process, grounds for disqualification, and conflicts of interest.

 How to Submit:

 3. If the book is selected to be on the longlist, ALTA will contact the publisher to request a copy of the original language text for review by our expert readers.